CartoDB/documentation/app/content/react/guides/layers.md

 ### Support for other deck.gl layers

-If you want to use a different deck.gl layer (i.e. ArcLayer, TripsLayer), you can't associate the layer with a source and you need to take care of providing the data for the layer in the expected format.
-Please read [this section](https://deck.gl/docs/api-reference/carto/overview#support-for-other-deckgl-layers) in the deck.gl documentation to learn more.
+If you want to use a different deck.gl layer (i.e. ArcLayer, TripsLayer), read [this section](/deck-gl/using-the-cartolayer/#support-for-other-deckgl-layerss) in the deck.gl documentation to learn more.

 ### Summary